 Eat at the Horizon Buffet at off-peak times.

 Go early for Freedom dining.

-The snow-capped Fjords were stunning as expected and swamped even our massive super ship, but they were secondary to the Britannia which really is a destination in herself.
+The snow-capped Fjords were stunning, as expected, and swamped even our massive super ship, but they were secondary to the Britannia, which really is a destination in itself.
 Sail in her, dine in her, enjoy shows in her, sleep (well) in her, and occasionally get lost in her.
-My lasting memory will be sitting under the twinkling lights of her super-staligtite light installation sipping a cocktail- such fun!
+My lasting memory will be sitting under the twinkling lights of her super-staligtite light installation, sipping a cocktail- such fun!